Scholarly Smackdown: The Stem Cell Debate

 This statement is entirely misleading.
 Under Clinton, the NIH formed a panel in 1994 (on which I served) that recommended federal support for human embryo research, including research on embryonic stem cells.
 If the panel's advice had been heeded, we might be five years ahead in this research.
 President Clinton accepted almost all of our recommendations, but the Gingrich Congress and Dickey-Wicker shut everything down.

-Cameron notes that Canada has outlawed research cloning in March as have France, Germany, Australia and Norway."Which of these nations,"
+Cameron notes that Canada has outlawed research cloning in March as have France, Germany, Australia and Norway.

 Yes.
 If Nigel looks carefully at the religious demography of his "world tour," he will find that in virtually every constituency he mentions, the prohibition on embryo research is carried by Roman Catholic and/or (conservative) Protestant groups--the same groups that now drive U.S. law and policy.
 A possible exception here is Germany, whose Catholic citizens are supplemented in this effort by many still haunted by Nazi eugenics.
 (The German law for the Protection of Embryos is one of the strictest in Europe.)